CEATEC Exhibition Manual Site

 4. Safety measures

-1. To prevent truss beams from falling, make sure to strike four or more anchor bolts in one location, when securing them to the floor.
+1. To prevent the truss and other structural pillars from falling over, please install at least four anchor bolts per pillar when securing them to the floor.

-2. When installing exhibition panels (OCTANORM), take measures to prevent them from falling by reinforcing the panels, reinforcing the beams in the corner sections, and installing weights.
+2. When installing system panels (Octanorm), please take measures to prevent them from falling over, such as reinforcing the panels, reinforcing the corners with beams, and installing weights.

-3. Take measures to prevent independent fixtures from falling by securing them to the wall or floor surface.
+3. Please take measures to prevent freestanding fixtures from falling over, such as securing them to the wall or floor.

-4. When installing video monitors, speakers, channel characters, lighting fixtures, and other fixtures in high locations, take measures to prevent them from falling, by fixing them with bolts or wires.
+4. When installing video monitors, speakers, channel letters, lighting equipment, and other fixtures to be installed at high levels, please take measures to prevent them from falling over, such as securing them with bolts or wires.

 1. Structure

-2. Installation of automatic fire alarm system (smoke detectors) may be required.
-In such case, exhibitors must install automatic fire alarm system for business use, and submit installation report along with the result of installation test to the Association.
-Smoke detectors for household use are not recognized as automatic fire alarm systems.
+2. Automatic fire alarm equipment (smoke detectors) may be required.
+In this case, please install a commercial-use automatic fire alarm system and be sure to submit a notification of installation (including the results of the installation test).
+Please note that smoke detectors for home use are not recognized as automatic fire alarm equipment.

-3. Depending on the size and shape of the booth, evacuation exits and illuminated exit sign (self-luminous type) may be necessary.
+3. Depending on the size and shape of the area, an emergency exit and emergency exit guidance light (self-illuminating type) may be required.

 5. Design

-*The submission of structural calculation data does not guarantee safety for the organizer, the facility, or the local fire department in charge.
+2. Please submit the structural calculation documents.
+The exhibitor is responsible for setting the design conditions. * The submission of structural calculation documents does not guarantee safety by the organizer, facility, or fire department.

-1. Automatic fire alarm system and fire extinguishing equipment are mandatory for a two-story structure.
-Fire extinguishers (type 10 or larger) must be installed on the 2nd floor.
+1. Automatic fire alarm and fire extinguishing equipment must be installed in two-story structures.
+In addition, a fire extinguisher (Type 10) must be installed on the second floor.

 5-10.
 Ceiling-suspension Configuration

-Exhibitors with at least 20 booths (block booths) and Diamond Partners with a participation space of at least 180m2 are allowed to use the suspension configuration.
+Only exhibitors with 20 booths or more (block booths) and Diamond Partners (with a participation space of 180m2 or more) can install suspended structures.

 5-11.
 Floor Construction Work